tomleeson/beanstream-payform/README.md

 Both products provide an easy way to accept payments in a web page.
 They provide some client-side validation, smart field data formatting, and responsive design.

-##### PayForm <a name="payform-overview"/>

-PayForm injects a "Pay with Card" button into the merchant's web page.
-Clicking the button displays payment form in a popover within the merchant's page.
-The form can be configured to collect just credit card information, or a combination of credit card information, and shipping and/or billing information.

-The credit card information is formatted, validated and tokeniZed.
-PayForm then returns the token and any address information collected to the merchant's web page.

-PayForm: Tokeniztoation allows the merchant to easily collect payment information on their web site, without to add any payment forms to their page.
-It limits the scope of their PCI compliance, but allows them to retain control of how the payment itself is processed.

-##### Payfields <a name="payfields-overview"/>

-Payfields injects credit card related input fields into the merchant's web page, formats and validates the user input, and makes an AJAX request to Beanstream's tokenization REST API.
-It then appends the token to the payment form in the web page and either submits the form or notifies the page that the token has been updated.

-Payfields allows the merchant full control of their web site's UX while limiting the scope of their PCI compliance.

-**Note: This is similar to Beanstream's Legato**

 ## Browser Support <a name="browser-support"/>
  * Internet Explorer 8+ (via XDomainRequest and XMLHttpRequest)